Numigi/odoo-project-addons/project_wip_outsourcing/README.rst

 Analytic Account
 ----------------
-I notice that the analytic account on the PO lines is readonly.
+I notice that the analytic account on the PO lines is invisible.
 This is because the `Outsourcing` box is checked.

 .. image:: static/description/po_analytic_account.png

-The analytic account is automatically set based on the selected project.
+Behind the scene, the analytic account is automatically set based on the selected project.

 Stockable Products
 ------------------